Warwick – Man jailed for damaging cars parked outside Warwick health centre

 It follows seven cars being vandalised in a car park at a health centre in Portobello Way, Warwick on 5 October.

-Penny, who had previously been banned from the medical centre, was told by staff they couldn't see him at that time he became aggresive and volatile.
+Penny, who had previously been banned from the medical centre, was told by staff they couldn't see him at that time he became aggressive and volatile.

 Following this he went around the car park scratching seven cars with a pair of scissors.